joeytwiddle/cheatsheets/docker.md

 # Remove ALL docker containers and images

-WARNING: This will destroy everything (except for running containers)
+WARNING: This will destroy everything apart from running containers and their images

 ```bash
 docker system prune --all
 ```

-WARNING: This will destroy everything!
+WARNING: This will destroy absolutely everything, including running containers!

 ```bash
 docker stop $(docker ps -q)